Application Deadline: May 1 of your junior year

 - Meet with the adviser of the degree program you plan to pursue.
-Once you have done this your adviser will complete the ADP Adviser form and will submit it to the Graduate Admissions Office by May 1*.
+Once you have applied, your adviser will complete the online ADP Adviser form and will submit it to the Graduate Admissions Office by May 1*.
 (The name of the program adviser is found at the bottom of the program page in the academic catalog.)

 - Create an account on our online application portal to start your application.
 Make sure to select the application period for the year you start your fifth year.
 (For example, current juniors who will be graduating from their undergraduate program in May 2020 should select 2020 for their application type).

 - Follow instructions within the portal to complete the application for your specific program, and upload additional credentials as required.
 You must submit your completed application by May 1*.

 - Monitor the status of your application via the online application portal to ensure all of your credentials were received, and to review your decision notices.